sebastian-altamirano/json-file-handler/CONTRIBUTING.md

 If you want to report more than one bug, create one issue per bug.

-And don't forget to check if an issue already existed for whatever you want to report or suggest!
+And don't forget to check if an issue already exists for whatever you want to report or suggest!

 ## Sending a Pull Request